gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`mac-pyha-parallel` (Intel Quartus RTL viewer)

-Note that it would also be possible to create lists of objects..etc.
-It is clear that such kind of programming would be useful for hardware.
+It is clear that OOP style could significantly simplify the design of hardware.

 Basically in this chapter we are looking to develop an VHDL model that could easly describe these previously listed examples.